zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 See the [artifact visualization docs](../advanced-guide/data-management/visualize-artifacts.md) for more information on how add your own visualizations for your artifacts!

-### Passing artifacts to a downstream pipeline

-You don't always want to start your pipeline with a step that produces an artifact.
-Instead you often want to consume artifacts in other ways.

 ### Consuming external artifacts within a pipeline

+It is not often desirable to start a pipeline with a step that produces an artifact.
+Instead, it is often the case to want to consume artifacts in other ways.
 The `ExternalArtifact` class can be used to initialize an artifact within ZenML with any arbitary data type.

-For example, let's say you have a Snowflake query that produces a dataframe, or a CSV file that you need to read.
+For example, let's say we have a Snowflake query that produces a dataframe, or a CSV file that we need to read.
 External artifacts can be used for this, to pass values to steps that are neither JSON serializable nor produced by an upstream step:

 ```python
 import numpy as np